 Projects

 Based on what we have been doing, select a problem to dig deeper into.
-The projects are performed, demonstrated and reported a few at a time (if we can do them on location).
+The projects are performed, demonstrated and reported a few at a time, in a seminar room.

 The projects can be made in groups of 1 to 3 people.
 2 is recommended.
 This means that the projects is not the only source for grading, since there must be some kind of individual examination, the duggas.